Handball in Turkey: Leagues

 The league is composed of a toal of 19 teams in two groups (2024–25).
-At the end of the notmal season, the last placed teams of the groups are relegated to the Men's Second League, t he league champion and the runner-up after the play-offs are promoted to the Men's Super League.
+At the end of the normal season, the last placed teams of the groups are relegated to the Men's Second League, t he league champion and the runner-up after the play-offs are promoted to the Men's Super League.
 The semi-finalist teams participate at the Turkish Men's Handball Championship.